mattjmcnaughton/thesis/evaluation/test-server/docs/deploying-influxdb.md

 - Creating an instance to deploy is as simple as specifying the region on the `InfluxDB` dashboard.
 - Login to the database as the admin user `influxdb` with the given password.
-- Create a user entitled `mattjmcnaughton` with a specific password.
+- Create a user entitled `mattjmcnaughton` with a specific password using the `admin dashboard`.
+  - Grant this user all privileges with `GRANT ALL PRIVILEGES TO mattjmcnaughton`
 - Create a database entitled `test-server-prod` with the admin dashboard.

 ## Configuring influxDB in an application